Best Medical Alert Systems for Seniors With Dementia

 Dementia takes a physical, social, and psychological toll on those diagnosed, as well as a toll on their caregivers.
 Fortunately, medical alert systems can make living with and caring for someone with dementia a little easier.
 Rather than having someone standing by 24/7, you can lean on medical alert devices to let you know if and when there’s an emergency.

-Our team of medical alert and fall prevention experts have tested and compared dozens of medical alert systems with the needs of those with dementia in mind.
+Our team of medical alert and fall-prevention experts have tested and compared dozens of medical alert systems with the needs of those with dementia in mind.
 My team and I evaluated each system based on several criteria, including price, value, ease of use, customer service, and more.
 Below, I’ll dive into the best medical alert systems with features that help keep individuals with dementia as independent as possible while offering more peace of mind to their families.

 Our Top Five Medical Alert Systems for Seniors With Dementia

-Our Methodology: How We Chose the Best Medical Alert Systems for Seniors With Alzheimer’s or Dementia
+How We Tested the Medical Alert Systems

 Seniors with Alzheimer’s or dementia have unique needs when it comes to medical alert systems.
-For example, someone with dementia is more likely to forget to put on a necklace pendant or remember how to activate the alert system themselves.
+For example, someone with dementia is more likely to forget to put on a necklace pendant or how to activate the alert system themselves.

-That’s why our medical alert and fall prevention experts narrowed down the options to make choosing the best medical alert system for your loved one easier.
+That’s why our medical alert and fall-prevention experts narrowed down the options to make choosing the best medical alert system for your loved one easier.
 My team and I spent over 200 hours testing and evaluating the best systems to create this list.
-Before finalizing our top picks, we consulted Linda Schenkler, an occupational therapist with more than three decades of experience working with seniors with dementia.
+We tested each medical alert system for a week.
+We also recruited the help of older adults like my grandma and uncle to try the systems and provide their feedback.

 - Battery life: Since seniors with dementia are more likely to forget to plug in a medical alert system, it’s important to consider their battery life.
 Many in-home systems use pendants with batteries that can last for a year or longer and backup base unit batteries in case the power goes out.
-Alternatively, on-the-go systems usually need to be charged once a day.
-Either way, all of our top picks offer extended battery life options to make it easier for seniors who may not remember to recharge or replace batteries.
+On-the-go systems usually need to be charged once a day.
+Either way, our top picks offer extended battery life options to make it easier for seniors who may not remember to recharge or replace batteries.

 To learn more about how we test medical alert systems, check out our medical alert system methodology guide.